Louis-Leee/2021MCM_Problem_C/README.md

 Thanks for the cooperators cjq and yzy!

-The code for cellular automata will come out soon!
+The code for Inception-v3 will come out soon!